Install AGIC by using a new Application Gateway deployment

 az identity show -g <resource-group> -n <identity-name>

-4. Install the Application Gateway ingress controller package:
+4. Install the AGIC package:

 helm install agic-controller oci://mcr.microsoft.com/azure-application-gateway/charts/ingress-azure --version 1.7.5 -f helm-config.yaml

-Install a Sample App
+Install a sample app

 cat <<EOF | kubectl apply -f -